xwshiba/Musicverse/README.md

 - architecture
     - The project is using useReducer to update state via "action" concepts.
 However, it hasn't used useContext to handle the props passing hell yet.
     - Some code blocks are duplicated.
 Could use more effort to abstract them out.
+- not mobile friendly
+    - Only works on desktop screens.
+Especially true for the Nav bar.
+- accessibility
+    - Tried to use accessible color contrasts.
+But some pieces a11y requirements are missing.